Tommy Edman Player Props: Cardinals vs. Angels

 Tommy Edman At The Plate

-- Edman has four doubles, a triple, four home runs and 11 walks while batting .267.
+- Edman is hitting .255 with four doubles, a triple, four home runs and 11 walks.

-- Edman has driven in a run in six games this year (21.4%), including one multiple-RBI game.
+- Edman has driven in a run in six games this season (20.7%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.